-Labuche Peak Climbing offers you the best views from the base camp, the climbing route and ultimately the summit are superb.
-The summit ridge offers a 360-degree panorama of the region including Amadablam, Pumori, and Everest.
-Certainly an unforgettable experience!
+The views from the base camp, the climbing route, and ultimately the summit of Labuche Peak are nothing short of spectacular, providing a 360-degree panorama of the region, including Amadablam, Pumori, and Everest.

 Day 01: Arrival in Kathmandu (1,335m)